-The Offer, which would be followed, as the case may be, by a squeeze-out procedure pursuant to the provisions of Articles L. 433-4 III of the French Monetary and Financial Code and 237-14 et seq. of the AMF General Regulation, will be made under the simplified procedure in accordance with Article 233-1 et seq. of the AMF General Regulation.
-The Offer will be open for a period of twenty-two trading days.
+The Offer, which will be immediately followed by a squeeze-out procedure (retrait obligatoire) pursuant to the provisions of Articles L. 433-4 III of the French Monetary and Financial Code and 237-14 et seq. of the AMF General Regulation (the "Squeeze-Out")1, will be made under the simplified procedure in accordance with Article 233-1 et seq. of the AMF General Regulation.
+The Offer will be open for a period of ten trading days.

-As of the date of the filing of this draft response offer document (the "Draft Response Offer Document"), and to the knowledge of the Company, the Offeror holds, acting alone or in concert, directly or indirectly through the companies it controls, 31,702,566 shares and the same number of voting rights in the Company, representing 74.35% of the share capital and of the theoretical voting rights of the Company.
+As of the date of the filing of this draft response offer document (the "Draft Response Offer Document"), and to the knowledge of the Company, the Offeror, acting alone or in concert, directly or indirectly through the companies it controls, holds 40,024,315 shares and the same number of voting rights of the Company, representing 93.86% of the share capital and of the theoretical voting rights of the Company^{2 3}.

-Pursuant to Article 231-6 of the AMF General Regulation, the Offer targets all of the existing shares of the Company not held by the Offeror (acting alone or in concert, directly or indirectly through the companies it controls), except for the treasury shares of the Company (that the Supervisory Board decided not to tender into the offer on December 21, 2017), i.e., a total maximum number of 10,320,680 shares representing, as of the date of the filing of this Draft Response Offer Document, 24.20% of the share capital and theoretical voting rights of the Company.
+Pursuant to Article 231-6 of the AMF General Regulation, the Offer covers all of the existing shares of the Company not held by the Offeror (acting alone or in concert, directly or indirectly through the companies it controls), except for the 619,189 treasury shares of the Company (that the Supervisory Board decided not to tender into the Offer on March 21, 2018), i.e., a total maximum number of 1,998,131 shares representing, as of the date of the filing of this Draft Response Offer Document, 4.69% of the share capital and theoretical voting rights of the Company.

-In accordance with the provisions of Article 231-13, I of the AMF General Regulation, Rothschild Martin Maurel and Société Générale, acting as presenting banks for the Offer on behalf of the Offeror (the "Presenting Banks"), filed the proposed Offer and the draft offer document (the "Draft Offer")
+In accordance with the provisions of Article 231-13, I of the AMF General Regulation, Rothschild Martin Maurel and Société Générale, acting as presenting banks for the Offer on behalf of the Offeror (the "Presenting Banks"), filed the Offer and the draft offer document (the "Draft Offer Document") with the AMF on March 21, 2018.
+It is specified that only Société Générale guarantees the content and irrevocable nature of the commitments of the Offeror in connection with the Offer.